-Alexis was accepted into the PhD Program in Sociology at Portland State University (PSU) and received full funding through a teaching assistant ship.
-He plans to attend PSU starting Fall 2021.
+Alexis was accepted into the PhD Program in Sociology at Portland State University (PSU) and received full funding through a Resident Assistantship.
+He began attending PSU in the Fall of 2021.

 2020 McNair Faculty Research Mentor: Dr. Edwin Elias